 Allow Secondary Output to be Disabled.
 Check to add the option to disable the secondary output in the Tape Capture web application.
-When selected, the "Disable Secondary Output" option is added to the Tape Capture web app Capture Clips dialog.
+When selected, the Disable Secondary Output control is displayed in the Tape Capture web app Capture Clips dialog.

-Note: When Allow Secondary Output to be Disabled is selected, no downstream processing can be done for the secondary output.
-With this enabled, you cannot save the workflow if it is set to process the secondary output.
+Note: When Allow Secondary Output to be Disabled is selected, no downstream processing can be performed on secondary output.
+With this enabled, you cannot save the workflow if it is set to process secondary output.

-When you need to have downstream actions process the secondary output, but you want the option to disable the secondary output in the Tape Capture web app, add the Poster Frame secondary output so that can be selected in the web app as the disabled option.
+When you have downstream actions process secondary output, but you want to disable secondary output in the Tape Capture web app, add a Poster Frame secondary output so that can be selected in the web app as the disabled option.